BoKu237723/BrainFuck-ASCII-Converter-Beta/ASCII-Converter-BrainFck-Beta/README.txt

 Why did I make this?

-I wanted to challenge myself to create something meaningful with love and caffeine (cuz why not💅🏻😄) before I turn 17 🎂 and i feel like i've not done enough in my 16 and it is giving me pressure in these months.
+I wanted to challenge myself to create something meaningful with love and caffeine (cuz why not💅🏻😄) before I turn 17 🎂 and i feel like i've not done enough in my 16 and it is giving me pressure in these months and still.

 I made this within a day i learnt brainfck language.